 - Seed Systems in Mali and other West African countries

 FRN Working Group

-The FRN working group began meeting in 2015 to discuss FRN development and learning processes, as well as many other topics that were emerging.
-It has broadened and become more inclusive over time as people with many different connections to CCRP have begun attending and participating and sharing their own reflections and work related to FRNs.
-We are currently experimenting with providing simultaneous interpretation for English, Spanish and French to make it a more inclusive (linguistic) space.
+The FRN working group began meeting in 2015 to discuss FRN development and learning processes as well as other emerging topics.
+It broadened and became more inclusive over time, as people with different connections to the CCRP began attending, participating, and sharing their reflections and work related to FRNs.
+The group is experimenting with providing simultaneous interpretations for English, Spanish, and French to make it a more inclusive space linguistically.

 The FRN working group meets monthly.
 Here is a list of the main agenda items beginning in January 2019.

 To see presentations made by project teams to the FRN working group, go to the FRN Resource Library.

 If you are interested in participating, please contact Mary Richardson.

 The FRN data topical group, a subgroup of the FRN working group, aims to bring researchers, practitioners, students, farmers, and other stakeholders together to share experiences on data and information flow in farmer research networks (FRNs).
 The data and information flow entail everything from the process of planning and designing research, data collection, analysis, interpretation, and report writing, to closing of information loops through results and dissemination and feedback outputs.